Krushang1818/openself/README.md

 # Cursor for Resumes

 An AI-powered resume builder that helps you create professional resumes with interactive chat interface and PDF generation.
-Built with Next.js, React, and Tambo AI.
+Built with Next.js, React PDF, and Tambo AI.

 ![Resume Builder](public/cv-home.png)